getpelican/pelican/docs/themes.rst

-                in the `all_articles` variable. dates           The same list of articles, but ordered by date, ascending. tags            A list of (tag, articles) tuples, containing all the tags. categories      A list of (category, articles) tuples, containing all the categories and corresponding articles (values) pages           The list of pages
+                in the `all_articles` variable. dates           The same list of articles, but ordered by date, ascending. drafts          The list of draft articles tags            A list of (tag, articles) tuples, containing all the tags. categories      A list of (category, articles) tuples, containing all the categories and corresponding articles (values) pages           The list of pages hidden_pages    The list of hidden pages
 =============   ===================================================